Haian-Jin/Neural_Gaffer/README.md

 ```

 ### 4.3 Relighting the radiance field without the inverse rendering and with diffusion data prior (Stage 1 & 2)
-Assuming we have 4 unseen lighting conditions, the input radiance field was rendered under lighting 0, as by default.
-Then the `relight_idx` can be set to be 1, 2, and 3, which correspond to the other three unseen lighting conditions.
+Assuming we have 4 unseen lighting conditions, the input radiance field was rendered under lighting 0, by default.
+Then the `relight_idx` can be set to 1, 2, and 3, which correspond to the other three unseen lighting conditions.
 The following command relights the radiance field using the diffusion model as a prior.
 The relighted radiance field will be saved in the `--save_dir` folder.
 The checkpoint file for the input radiance field is located in the `--ckpt` folder.
 ```bash
 to_train=helmet && relight_idx=1  && python train_relighitng_3d.py --config configs/gaffer3d_relighting.txt --ckpt ./3d_logs/tensorf/log_${to_train}/tensorf_VM/tensorf_VM.th  --basedir ./3d_logs/neural_gaffer_3d_relighting/log_${to_train} --datadir ../prepocessed_3d_relighting_data/val_unseen_relighting_only/${to_train} --to_relight_idx ${relight_idx}
 ```